Karll-L/galapagos/README.md

 ### Physical Hardware/Network Setup Layer

 Our setup has all FPGAs connected directly to a network switch.
 We have the following FPGA boards:
-- Alphadata 7v3
-- Alphadata 8k5
-- Alphadata 8v3
 - Fidus Sidewinder (also has a hardened ARM CPU)

-Boards without the hardened ARM are connected with an X86 CPU via PCIe.

 ### Hypervisor Layer

-We plan to have hypervisors setup for various boards.
+We plan to have hypervisors (shells) setup for various boards.
 Currently the hypervisor abstracts away the network and PCIe interfaces.
-This exposes all devices with a hypervisor as an AXI-stream in and out through the network interface, and an S_AXI interface from PCIe or ARM and M_AXI to off-chip memory
+This exposes all devices with a hypervisor as an AXI-stream in and out through the network interface, and an S_AXI interface from PCIe or ARM and M_AXI to off-chip memory.

 ### Middleware Layer